AltahhanAi/Data_Science/docs/content/unit1/01_02_the_data_its_quality_and_its_structure.md

 ###CSV files

 A less structured alternative to JSON is a comma-separated value (CSV) file.
 CSV files are comma delimited text files – a text file that has commas added between its entries to separate them.
-There are some tools that allows data fields to be added to a CSV file but in its original form there are no field types.
+There are some tools that allow data fields to be added to a CSV file but in its original form there are no field types.
 These are intended to provide the least imposed structure but are intended to be dealt with like a text file; there is some structure giving the field names that are being dealt with without specifying the types of the fields.
 The type needs to be defined, at least whether they are numerical or non-numerical fields, when the data is processed.

 To summarise, a database: